formester/formester-site/content/blog/integrating-google-forms-google-sheets-a-match-made-in-digital-heaven-essential-basics.md

 #### Step 2: Link your Spreadsheet to a Form

 * Click on the **Tools** **button** on the **Main-menu** and select **Create a new form**.\
-  This will not only generate a new, blank form with fields corresponding to the column headers in the sheet;\
+  This will not only generate a new, blank form with fields that can be edited corresponding to the column headers in the sheet;\
   But also create a fresh Form Responses sheet in your workbook.

   > Note: This holds true, even if you're using an existing worksheet.